Men’s World Championship

 In 2008 the ILF merged with the International Federation of Women’s Lacrosse Associations (IFWLA) to form the Federation of International Lacrosse (FIL)—the present governing body for both men’s and women’s world championship lacrosse.

 The U.S. has captured nine World Lacrosse Championships, including the most recent event in 2010 hosted in Manchester, England.
-Canada has captured two championships throughout the history of the event with it’s most recent championship in 2006 in London, Ontario, Canada.
+Canada has captured three championships throughout the history of the event with it’s most recent championship coming in a stunning 8-5 upset of the US at the 2014 World Lacrosse Championship in Denver, Colorado.

 |1967*||USA||Australia||25-11||Toronto, Ontario CAN|